Kash-ish15/TripHeaven/README.md

  4.Cloud Image Upload using Cloudinary for storing and accessing listing images efficiently.
  5.Flash Messages & Error Handling for better user experience.
- 6.Responsive frontend (with Bootstrap or Tailwind) 7.Integration of Google Maps or MapTiler for location-based listings
+ 6.Responsive frontend (with Bootstrap or Tailwind)